-Project Name JR Parsons - Oval Irrigation Upgrade Project Number 55 Description Excavate existing irrigation, replace with new irrigation, line plan excavated areas and update controller.
+Project Name JR Parsons - Oval Irrigation Upgrade Project Number 55 Description Excavate existing irrigation, replace with new irrigation, line plant excavated areas and update controller.
 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address current and future projected gaps in sporting facility provision is to optimise the use of existing facilities, including through irrigation upgrades.
 Sportsgrounds with no irrigation system or an irrigation system that has reached the end of its useful life develop an uneven surface and will suffer quicker wear and tear and can result in periods where the playing surface cannot be used.
 It is estimated that irrigation upgrades increase ground use capacity by 15%.
 Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
 The matrix uses findings from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
-Project Scope The project is the total replacement of an existing infrastructure item after it has reached the end of its economic life.
-Meets P&E Act definition of works ""works" includes any change to the natural or existing condition or topography of land including the removal, destruction or lopping of trees and the removal of vegetation or topsoil."
-The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
-Catchment The SFDP assesses the need for new AFL ovals/cricket pitches bas average).
-This is equivalent to a population provision ratio of 1 ovals.
-The main catchment area for the project has been determined as Area 16, Area 18 and Area 19. val to 7,591 residents for AFL football an d 1 pitch to 8,805 residents for cricket.
-Cost The nominated project cost of \$115,000 is for capital works only Note that this project did not include a water tank which costs \$3 serve undertaken in 2019/20 with a cost of \$85,000.
+Project Scope The project is the total replacement of an existing infrastructure it ""works" includes any change to the natural or existing condition of vegetation or topsoil."
+The project is consistent with the current of accordance with the SFDP. r topography of land including the removal, desi truction or lopping of trees and the removal of Catchment The SFDP assesses the need for new AFL ovals/cricket pitches base average).
+This is equivalent to a population provision ratio of 1 oval.
+The main catchment area for the project has been determined as 1 Area 16, Area 18 and Area 19. al to 7,591 residents for AFL football and 1 pitch to 8,805 residents for cricket.
+Cost The nominated project cost of \$115,000 is for capital works only a Note that this project did not include a water tank which costs \$30 lertaken in 2019/20 with a cost of \$85,000.